rmack005/js-svu/README.md

 ```

 The object above should fail validation (field2 is equal to "test1", not "test").
-Examine the result to determine if the object passed validation, and if not,
+Examine the result to determine if the object passed validation, and if not why.
-why.
 For each property in the object being validated a property with the same name
 is added to the result object, but instead of containing a copy of the value
 it contains an error message.
 The presense of a property in the result object
 indicates a problem with the associated property in the validated object.
 If a